Skip to content

 worst_best_time_complexity.cpp

-/* Generate an array with elements {1, 2, ..., n} in a randomly shuffled order */
+/* Generate an array with elements { 1, 2, ..., n }, order shuffled */

 vector<int> randomNumbers(int n) {